Stephen Merchant: Other work

 Merchant has played small roles in the films Hot Fuzz (2007), Run Fatboy Run (2007), and The Invention of Lying (2009).
 He has a supporting role in the 2010 film Tooth Fairy.
 On television, Merchant made a cameo appearance in a non-speaking role on the sixth-season premiere of 24; he also starred as a sports commentator in the unaired pilot No Skillz.
 In 2009, Merchant and Gervais collaborated on the film Cemetery Junction, set in working-class England in the 1970s, which received mixed reviews on release in 2010.

 Later in 2010, Gervais and Merchant wrote, and had cameo roles in, Life's Too Short, a television show starring Warwick Davis.
 For television, Merchant and Gervais also produced An Idiot Abroad.
 In 2011, Merchant lent his voice to the CGI film Gnomeo & Juliet and had a role in the Farrelly brothers' comedy Hall Pass.
 In 2013 he starred in I Give It a Year as the best man.

 On 18 October 2013, he hosted an episode of the panel show Have I Got News for You and was featured in Short Poppies.
 In 2014 he made an appearance in Modern Family's "Las Vegas" episode.

 In January 2011, Merchant appeared alongside many other comedians at the 'Free Fringe Benefit' at the Bloomsbury Theatre, London, in a show of stand-up to benefit the Free Fringe at the Edinburgh Comedy Festival.

 Merchant is the voice of Wheatley in Valve's 2011 video game Portal 2, a role which earned him widespread acclaim among reviewers.
 He has stated that while the project was "exhausting", he is also "very pleased by the response people have had to it.
 What I was really pleased by how people seemed to respond to it in the way they do with a movie they've enjoyed, or a TV show they've enjoyed."
 In 2013, he reprised this role as the voice of the Ap-Sap in Team Fortress 2, a weapon based on the Wheatley core.

 Merchant has provided the voice-over since 2009 of advertisements for Barclays and Waterstones.
 In 2014, he starred in two commercials for Newcastle Brown Ale and for the Cadillac 2015 ATS Coupe.

 He is an executive producer for the Spike show Lip Sync Battle and, in July 2015, Merchant opened his first play, The Mentalists by Richard Bean, alongside Steffan Rhodri in London's West End.
 He appeared in three episodes of The Big Bang Theory as Dave Gibbs, a guy Amy dates after she breaks up with Sheldon.

 He has portrayed George Washington and Abraham Lincoln on the Comedy Central series Drunk History.
-Through the show's first four seasons, Merchant is the only actor to play the same historical figure (Lincoln) twice.

 He hosted a special celebrity edition of the cult UK game show The Crystal Maze, on Channel 4 on 16 October 2016, in aid of the network's Stand Up to Cancer campaign in partnership with Cancer Research UK.